Save Britain's Heritage

-Save Britain's Heritage (styled as SAVE Britain's Heritage) is a British charity, created in 1975 by a group of journalists, historians, architects, and planners to campaign publicly for endangered historic buildings.
+Save Britain's Heritage (styled as SAVE Britain's Heritage and also known as just SAVE) is a British charity, created in 1975 by a group of journalists, historians, architects, and planners to campaign publicly for endangered historic buildings.
 It is also active on the broader issues of preservation policy.
-SAVE Britain's Heritage is a registered charity governed by a board of trustees.
+SAVE is a registered charity governed by a board of trustees.

-Through press releases, leaflets, reports, books, and exhibitions, SAVE Britain's Heritage champions the cause of decaying country houses, redundant churches and chapels, disused mills and warehouses, cottages and town halls, railway stations, hospitals, military buildings, and asylums.
+SAVE uses press releases, leaflets, reports, books, and exhibitions to advocate for decaying country houses, redundant churches and chapels, disused mills and warehouses, cottages and town halls, railway stations, hospitals, military buildings, and asylums.

-SAVE Britain's Heritage was the first organization to campaign for the introduction of the Thirty-Year Rule, which now makes outstanding post-war buildings in England and Wales eligible for listing.
+SAVE was the first organisation to campaign for the introduction of the Thirty-Year Rule, which now makes post-war buildings in England and Wales eligible for listing.

 Goals

-SAVE Britain's Heritage fights to protect British historic buildings from demolition or careless alteration.
-SAVE receives no statutory funding.
-The organisation is sustained by private donations from a range of individual and charitable donors.
+Save Britain's Heritage campaigns to protect British historic buildings from demolition or negligent alterations.
+SAVE states that they receive no statutory funding, and the organisation is sustained by private donations from individuals and charitable donors.